UPDATED: November 13th, 2020

 One suggestion is to take a regional, rather than national, approach, lifting restrictions in areas where the situation has improved sufficiently rather than waiting for an entire nation to reach the same level.

-What has been made clear by Members of the European Parliament (MEPs) is that freedom of movement across borders is a priority and should return swiftly.
-This was expressed by Juan Fernando López Aguillar, Civil Liberties Charis and rapporteur when he stated:
+Members of the European Parliament (MEPs) made clear that freedom of movement across borders is a priority and should return swiftly.
+This was expressed by Juan Fernando López Aguilar, Civil Liberties Charis and rapporteur when he stated:

 “For the vast majority of EU citizens, the Schengen area constitutes one of the greatest achievements in the history of the EU, and it has never before experienced the outbreak of such a serious pandemic on its territory.
 I strongly deplore any unilateral or disproportionate measures by individual Member States to impose border restrictions upon other Member States without communication or a clear and limited timeframe.
 All actions meant to restore a fully operational Schengen area must be coordinated at EU level and fully respect the principle of non-discrimination”.

-The Coronavirus Response Investment Initiative (CRII) was set up to help EU countries recover from the pandemic by mobilising financial support.
+The Coronavirus Response Investment Initiative (CRII) was set up to help EU countries recover from the pandemic.
+By mobilising unspent money in EU funds, EU Member States are able to respond to some of the most pressing economic challenges:

 This has been complemented by a new set of measures, Coronavirus Response Investment Initiative Plus (CRII+) which offers additional support in the following areas: